Haiti probes US men detained with weapons, no license plates

-PORT-AU-PRINCE, Haiti (AP) — Authorities in Haiti say five U.S. citizens are among eight men who have been detained with automatic weapons and other arms, and they are investigating whether anyone authorized their entry into the country.
+PORT-AU-PRINCE, Haiti (AP) — Authorities in Haiti said Tuesday that five U.S. citizens are among eight men who have been detained with automatic weapons and other arms, and they are investigating whether anyone authorized their entry into the country.

-Prosecutor Paul Eronce Villard said Tuesday that the seven foreigners and one Haitian are scheduled to appear in court soon.
-He said the eight were arrested on Sunday in the capital of Port-au-Prince while traveling with the weapons in several cars without license plates.
-Villard declined further comment.
+Prosecutor Paul Eronce Villard said the seven foreigners and one Haitian were arrested on Sunday in the capital of Port-au-Prince while traveling with the weapons in cars without license plates.
+Villard declined further comment, but said they are scheduled to appear in court soon.

-Police spokesman Michel-Ange Louis-Jeune told The Associated Press that the men told police they were on a “mission,” but refused to say anything else.
+Police spokesman Michel-Ange Louis-Jeune told The Associated Press that the men told police they were on a “mission,” but refused to say anything else except that they would call their unidentified bosses.

-The arrests follow more than a week of violent demonstrations by Haitians demanding that president Jovenel Moise resign amid rising inflation and allegations of corruption.
+He said the men were in two cars and that when they were being detained, a third car showed up with an unidentified man who pressured police to release them.
+Louis-Jeune said he had no further information.

 Most Read Nation & World Stories